-PHE 106H Foundations of Sport and Exercise Psychology
+◆ PHE 106H Foundations of Sport and Exercise Psychology

 Psychology is increasingly seen as an important aspect of sport and exercise behavior.
 This is an introductory level course that will aid students' familiarisation with psychological concepts and applications.
-This module will introduce students to some of the core topics, underlying theories theories and basic psychological skills within the area of sport and exercise psychology.
+This module will introduce students to some of the core topics, underlying theories and basic psychological skills within the area of sport and exercise psychology.
 Throughout the course, emphasis will be on practical familiarisation with the basic psychological concepts and skills common to both sporting and exercise contexts.
-Three lecture hours plus tutorials.